varsha-sherla/Lyrics-Generator-Model-Using-Recurrent-Neural-Networks/README.md

 ## Project Structure

 - **Lyric-Gen_RNN.ipynb**: The primary Jupyter Notebook containing all the steps from data exploration and preprocessing to model training and lyric generation.
-- **data/**: Directory for storing the lyrics dataset.
-- **results/**: Directory for storing generated lyrics and performance metrics.
 - **README.md**: Detailed description of the project (this file).

 ## Features